-D. Applicants Previously Academically Disqualified by Another Institution or she possesses the requisite ability to succeed at the School of Law.
+D. Applicants Previously Academically Disqualified by Another Institution

+The School of Law considers the admission of applicants who were previously academically disqualified by another legal institution.
+As to admission, an applicant who was previously academically disqualified must demonstrate that he or she possesses the requisite ability to succeed at the School of Law.
 The applicant must also demonstrate that the previous disqualification does not indicate a lack of capacity to complete the course of study at our law school, extraordinary circumstances contributed to his or her inability to meet the academic requirements of another legal institution, and the circumstances resulting in the student's academic disqualification have been remedied or no longer exist.